Keith Levene: The Clash guitarist and founding member dies aged 65

 "He had so many plans - there were so many things he was doing," Hammond said.

-Levene had just completed a book about Public Image Limited, co-written with Hammond, and had been working on music to accompany it.
+Levene had just completed a book about Public Image Ltd, co-written with Hammond, and had been working on music to accompany it.

+After news of his death broke, his former bandmates paid tribute to Levene on social media.

+PiL member Martin Atkins paid tribute to Levene's "unique talent", while the band's former bassist Jah Wobble remembered his family.